nfreeman19/Kickstarter_Analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-To show by month how many outcomes by number were either successful, failed or canceled.
+To show by month how many outcomes for theater specifically by number were either successful, failed or canceled.

 ### Analysis of Outcomes Based on Goals
+To show by percentage the outcomes for goals specifically by amount of money were either successful, failed or canceled.

 ### Challenges and Difficulties Encountered